List of RoboCop video games

 RoboCop is a video game series based on the RoboCop films.
 The games were released on various platforms by several companies since 1988.

 RoboCop

 RoboCop is a run and gun and beat 'em up hybrid arcade game developed and published by Data East.
 The player controls RoboCop, who advances through various stages adapted from the 1987 film.
 The bonus screen is a target shooting range in a first-person perspective.
 The intermission features digitized voices from the actors.
 RoboCop was licensed to Data East by UK-based Ocean Software, which had licensed it from Orion Pictures during the script stage.

 RoboCop 2

-RoboCop 2 is a side-scrolling platform game for Amiga, Amstrad GX4000, Atari ST, Commodore 64, Game Boy, Nintendo Entertainment System, and ZX Spectrum.
+RoboCop 2 is a side-scrolling platform game for Amiga, GX4000, Atari ST, Commodore 64, Game Boy, Nintendo Entertainment System, and ZX Spectrum.
 Ocean Software developed and published several versions, and Data East made an arcade version.

 RoboCop 3

 RoboCop 3 is a 1991 video game developed by Digital Image Design and published by Ocean for the Amiga.
 It features multiple gameplay styles.
 During 1992 and 1993, other versions consisting of side-scrolling platform gameplay were released for the Atari ST, Commodore 64, Game Gear, Nintendo Entertainment System (NES), Sega Genesis, Super Nintendo Entertainment System (SNES), and ZX Spectrum.
 The SNES version has what many considered to be extremely difficult gameplay.
 It was largely critically panned upon release.
 Flying Edge (a subsidiary of Acclaim Entertainment) later published this version for the Sega Mega Drive/Genesis, Master System, and Game Gear.